MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         .. code-block:: shell

-            rose stem --group=debug_compile
-            OR rose stem --group=developer,ex1a_developer
-            OR rose stem --group=all,ex1a
+            # Update the group as appropriate, eg. developer or all
+            cylc vip -z g=debug_compile -n <name/of/suite> ./rose-stem

         If there is a change to the build configs then you may need to turn off prebuilds.
-To do so update ``rose-stem/site/meto/variables.rc`` such that
+To do so update ``rose-stem/site/meto/variables.cylc`` such that

         .. code-block:: jinja